-In summer semester 2020, students can use the helpdesk service online.
+In summer semester 2021, students can use the helpdesk service online from April 19.
 Advice can also be provided via forums, online chat, e-mail, and video conferencing.

 Student questions concerning the organization of examinations (how to register, withdrawal from participation, doctor's certificates, proof of class attendance etc.) can be answered by your department/faculty, or by the secretariat of your degree program..

 If you are a student and have questions about the approval of transfer credits for graded course components (referred to in German as ‘Prüfungsleistungen’, or PL) from other degree programs, please contact the student counseling team or Examination Board for your degree program.
 You can find more detailed information at Approval of transfer credits for graded course components.

 Computer Science, Communication Design, and Mechanical Engineering students work together on the Scuderia Mensa project, the student racing team of the RheinMain University of Applied Sciences.
 The team designs and builds a race car each year and uses this to take part in international competitions held under the ‘Formula Student’ banner.